milenakapralova/sp_website/observations.md

 ## Content
 * Main page -> Help -> Tutorials -> When describing that students can get help online during the tutorials, it might be useful to stress that there is only one slot per tutorial, and there are many students, so it might not always be available
+* Is the Inhoud/Contents button supposed to take me somewhere?
+Clicking it doesn't do anything

 ## Scheduling
 What if someone wants to follow a standard (8wk) pace for either SP1 or SP2 but start in blok 2?
 For now we are assuming students would simply start as soon as possible, following either of 3 paces (relaxed, standard, fast).